syedtoheedgillani/AdminScripts/README.md

 **Usage:**

 AdminScripts can be effortlessly integrated into your Moodle instance.
 Simply use the name of the file you want to use with the URL of the site.

-**Install:**

-To install the Alertify plugin in Moodle LMS, you should paste the code into the "moodlecode/local/(plugin files)" directory.